thtauhid/job-board/README.md

 ## Live Demo

-Visit <the-job-board.web.app> to see the app in action.
+Visit <https://the-job-board.web.app/> to see the app in action.

 ## Contribution